Michael Cogdill

-Michael Cogdill (born George Michael Cogdill, June 11, 1961) is an American Journalist, Anchor, Novelist, Screenwriter, and Film producer.

-His work as a journalist has appeared on NBC’s Today Show, CNBC, MSNBC, and CNN.
-He has been the recipient of 30 Emmys and a National Edward R. Murrow Award.
+Michael Cogdill (born George Michael Cogdill; June 11, 1961) is an American journalist, anchor, novelist, screenwriter, and film producer.
+His work as a journalist has appeared on NBC’s Today Show, CNBC, MSNBC, and CNN, and is the recipient of 32 Emmys and a Edward R. Murrow Award.

 Early life

 Cogdill was born in Asheville, North Carolina, the son of a truck driver and a mill worker.
 His earliest jobs included mowing lawns, cleaning horse stalls, and working as a production assistant on film sets.
-He graduated from North Buncombe High School in Weaverville, North Carolina in 1979 and then graduated cum laude from the University of North Carolina at Asheville in 1984, earning a BA degree in communications (with an emphasis on the liberal arts).
+He graduated from North Buncombe High School in Weaverville, North Carolina in 1979 and then graduated cum laude from the University of North Carolina at Asheville in 1984, earning a BA degree in communications.